Published 2011-05-13.

 Time to read: 3 minutes.

-This page is part of the posts collection, categorized under Evaluations.
+collection, categorized under Evaluations.

 As principal of Micronautics Research I develop or oversee development of desktop and mobile client/server applications.
 We use whatever technology is appropriate for a client project.

 I make a distinction between applications (apps) and web pages (HTML and HTML5).
 Over time this distinction will blur.
-This posting deals with current reality for apps that need to be developed and deployed using today’s technology.
+This article deals with current reality for apps that need to be developed and deployed using today’s technology.

 Mobile and desktop apps can be described in terms of usability, performance, development cost, and maintainability; the latter is an indicator of the time, cost and risk of modifying an existing application.
 Whereas desktop environments are quite stable, new mobile devices and operating system versions now appear daily.
 Mobile apps are therefore have a much more difficult time staying relevant than do desktop apps.
 Mobile app environments also vary a lot more than desktop app environments.